privacybydesign/irma-demo-schememanager/README.md

 ## Picking the right branch

-The master branch contains only configuration files and dummy puplic keys.
+The master branch contains only configuration files and dummy puplic keys (from the demo branch).
 To use irma_configuration in your own project, you want to use the correct set of keys.
 To this end you should pick one of the following two branches:

  * The *demo* branch contains public and private keys for all the issuers.
 It is **highly recommended** to use this branch when developing.
  * The *pilot* branch contains the public keys for all the issuers in the pilot.
 It does **not** contain the private keys.
-Use this branch when testing issuers (you'll have to have the corresponding private key) and verifiers for the pilot.
+Use this branch when testing issuers (you'll have to add the corresponding private key yourself) and verifiers for the pilot.

 ## Directory structure
 Stores configuration files per issuer/relying party.
 Typical directory structure: